 There is a lot I could write on this subject… but this week I was reminded of this fact during my preparation for my sketching class – we were looking at lines and the interface between colour and line (ha!
 I can’t just look at line without thinking about colour can I???).
 In going through my work I came across a series of sketches I did as part of a great online course with Cathy Johnson on watercolour pencils.
-I will copy the original images and text below and also include the links to the original flickr posts as the comments are interesting as well.
+You can see the full set from this course here.

 Three things about the content of these posts: (continue reading below to read the original posts)

 - amazing to see that back in 2009 I was already experimenting with mixing watercolour and watercolour pencil

 - taking away my inklines was not something that can happen immediately – I was pushing and trying it for a few years before they disappeared.
 I think part of this has to do with the confidence in colour

 - the impact that the line had on my colour is fascinating!

 Three things about blogging and your creative journey:

 - Firstly I must say that keeping a journal of my life has been an enormous help to the development of my art.
 The desire to record my life gives me a reason and incentive for sketching and also has an inherent narrative nature which helps in the mind set of ‘process rather than product’.
 Each single sketch is part of a story and is therefore valuable whatever the ‘success’ of the work is at the time.
 AND I see blogging as an extension of it.
 An opportunity for me to record just a little bit more of that journey (ok- some days I write a little bit more than a little bit!)
 I see the whole online posting process as the final part of my work of art, not as something extra that I have to find time for.
 I think my background as an architect and the daily discipline of finishing a drawing, scanning or pdfing it and then emailing to the client with description/questions explains a lot of my efficiencies in blogging.
 It is a discipline that is ingrained in me.